JssTakabatake/BNW-Standalone-Religions/README.md

 Is there not enough religion icons for you?
 Do you want more?
 No?
 I did.
-So i made this mod, It is pretty small though, so don't really expect much.
-More religions coming soon.
+So i made this mod, It adds 7 new religions in total, and changes the Christianity icon.
+Inspired by ravignir and GrimPixel.
+(Supports Brazilian Portuguese, Spanish and French.)